statgen/locuszoom-api/docs/api.md

 Attribute | Value
 --------- | -----
-build | Genome build(s) that were requested.
+build | Array of genome build(s) that were requested.
 Records returned will be only for these builds.
+This will typically only be 1 build.
+In the future we may begin upconverting variants to other builds.

 #### SORT

 Not yet implemented

-#### FORMATS

-The default format returns JSON where each key is a column name, and the value is an array of values (one per row entry.)

-An alternative format returns each row as an object itself.
-Add `format=objects` to the URL for this.

 ## Linkage disequilibrium